shihikoo/TextMining/cookbook.md

 The script then creates corpus.
 One can also create a word cloud at this step.

-Then, script creates document term matrix and removes the sparse terms.
+Then, script creates document term matrix with Tf-Idf weight (trials show this improve the performace of both NB and SVM models) and removes the sparse terms.

 If the Naive Bayes is chosen as the machine, the docuemtns term matrix has to be convert from the occurrence to Yes/No, as the Naive Bayes only takes the later one.

 ## Trainning
 In order to train, validate and test the learning algorithm, we create the index for trainning data, validation data and test data with the ratio (60%, 20%, 20%).
 K-fold cross validation cannot be done at this moment becaues of the limitation of the current computing power and memery storage, but will be implemented so it can be used when better perfomance computer is avaliable.
 The usage of k-fold cross validation is expected to be able to smooth the curves by plotting the mean value of all folds rather than the single value.

 Choice of models are naive Bayes, k nearest neighbor, support vector machine.

 We tested and tuned all of them and showed the analysis as following.
 Sensitivity(TP/(TP+FN), tpr) measures the proportion of actual positives which are correctly identified.
 Specificity(TN/(FP+TN), tnr) measures the proportion of negatives which are correctly identified.
 The aim of the classification is increase the specificity as much as possible while maintain a decent sensitivity.
 A typical sensitivity if around 80%, so currently we aim at a >80% sensitivity and a as good as possible specifity.
 Balanced accurancy is the mean of sensitivity and specificity, so a high blanced accurancy is a good proxy for good classifier.
 All trainning results are shown in solid lines and validation result shown in dashed lines.
 Sensitivity, specificity and balanced accurancy are in green, red and blue.

 ####1.
-Naive Bayes model:
+Naive Bayes model: (naiveBayes in {e1071})
 Naive Bayes model does't have tunning paramenters except the number of features.
 Here, we plotted feature curve and learnning curve.

 The following figure is the sparslevel (feature) curve of document term matrix , which represent how number of features relates to the prediction result.
 It shows that the result is optimistic at high sparse level 0.99.
 This is consistent with the fact that NB classification is usually under fit.